oracle/node-oracledb/doc/api.md

 Optional metadata allows collection customization.
 If metadata is not supplied, a default collection will be created

-Most users will allow `createCollection()` to create the Oracle Database table used internally to store SODA documents.
-However the option `mode` can be used to indicate the collection should be stored in a table that was previously manually created.

 By default, `createCollection()` first attempts to create the Oracle Database table used internally to store the collection.
 If the table exists already, it will attempt to use it as the table underlying the collection.
+Most users will use this default behavior.

 If the optional `mode` parameter is [`oracledb.SODA_COLL_MAP_MODE`](#oracledbconstantssoda), SODA will